 Purpose: To identify risks and corresponding mitigation measures.
 For each risk on the risk register, mitigation measures have been identified and are being implemented.
 Progress in mitigating these risks is confirmed at the ongoing risk monitoring and monthly risk assessment meetings.

-No meeting was held this month.
+No Risk Assessment Committee meeting was held in the month of September.

 Change Management Board (CMB) - Monthly

 Purpose: To review, evaluate and authorize proposed changes to PCEP over \$200,000.